ResplendentRadishes/Murmillo/README.md

 for composed containers:
 docker-compose up
-docker exec murmillo_db_1 npm run dbinit
+docker exec [name of mainserver container] run dbinit

 ### Installing Dependencies
 From within the root directory: